Platforms overview

 • Auth fails: rotate the token in EasyRunner secrets and the local client command together.

-• Files are root-owned after restore: repair the mounted volumes so the container user can write /home/node/.openclaw and /workspace.
+• Files are root-owned after restore: the image runs as node (uid 1000); repair the mounted volumes so that user can write /home/node/.openclaw and /home/node/.openclaw/workspace.

 • Browser or channel plugins fail: check whether the required external binaries, network egress, and mounted credentials are available inside the container.